pudly/schmopera-hugo/content/articles/cycles-of-my-being-this-is-their-story.md

 ---
-title: "Cycles of My Being: "This is their story.""
+title: "Cycles of My Being: &quot;This is their story.&quot;"
 ---

 ## What can you tell us about *Cycles of My Being*?
 How have you been involved in its creation?